Abhaya-Shresthaa/Abhaya-Shresthaa/README.md

 ### 👨‍💻 About Me

-- 🎓 Currently pursuing a Bachelor's degree in **Computer Engineering** at IOE, Nepal
+- 🎓 Currently pursuing a Bachelor's degree in **Computer Engineering** at IOE, Pulchowk Engineering Campus, Nepal
 - 📱 Experienced in **Flutter app development** — built multiple cross-platform apps, using **Firebase** as the backend
 - 🤖 Actively exploring **Data Science**, **Artificial Intelligence**, and **Machine Learning** with practical projects
 - 📊 Worked on hands-on projects like **stock price prediction using LSTM** and **data visualization with Python**